nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_patientcontact.md

 {%include note.html content="It is often the case that a third party individual (such as a parent of a child) might meet the requirements of both third party contact and also being a relevent ```RelatedPerson``` to the patient.
 In this case the contact details would be stored in both a separate RelatedPerson profile *and* against the patient in ```Patient.contact``` as third party contact details for the patient." %}

 Therefore a supplier system **must** also identify the relationship of the contact details to the patient.
-Then depending on that relationship those contact details **must** be recorded into the correct location according to the rational above.
+Then depending on that relationship those contact details **must** be recorded into the correct location according to the rules above.

 ### Requirements for the Consumer, collecting and recording the contact details: